 Harald Brust, aka Asokananda, a Western Thai Massage teacher who did intensive research with regard to the Sen Lines, explained the varieties of Sen Sip Energy Line maps (or Sen Line charts) due to the focus on different therapeutic aspects.

 He gives the example of two maps of the same city created by two different authors.
 One map focuses on rivers and streets, and the other map only on restaurants and hotels.
 Hence, depending on the aim of the map, the charts i.e. maps are drawn differently.

 By the way, the Thai Massage Sen Line maps Asokananda established together with the Thai Massage instructor Kam Thye Chow are different from the Sen Line trajectories taught by the Old Medicine Hospital in Chiang Mai, different from the Wat Pho Sen Lines, which are again different from what the famous Thai Massage Master Pichest Boonthumme teaches, just to give you some examples.

 Another thing that happened is that “new” official charts were established by the Thai Massage Revival Project of Thailand, which was run by a special Thai Task Force in 1985.
 Apart from, for instance, standardization of a Foundation of Thai Massage curriculum, reaching a common consensus about the trajectories and functions of the Ten Sen Energy lines was one of the goals and results of the project.

 Afterwards, these new Revival Project Sip Sen maps were adopted by a variety of Thai Massage schools and trainers across Thailand and in the rest of the world.

-In any case, there’s not a right and wrong here, but rather a difference in the experiences and goals of a specific therapist, school or lineage.
-Sen Line trajectories are flexible, depending on who uses them and for what.
-I know this perhaps doesn’t help, but it’s simply the way it was and still is.
+In any case, there’s no right or wrong here, but rather a difference in the experiences and goals of a specific therapist, school, or lineage.
+Sen Line trajectories and locations are flexible, depending on who uses them and for what.
+I know this maybe doesn’t really help, but it’s simply the way it was and still is.